The new FAFSA: What you need to know to get financial aid for college | KRDO

 But the changes may cause some headaches in 2024 as families and colleges adapt to the new form.

 At first, families may experience times when the FAFSA application is “paused” for site maintenance.
-During what the Department of Education is calling a “soft launch period,” the agency will be monitoring site performance, conducting planned pauses for maintenance, and making updates.
+During what the Department of Education is calling a “soft launch period,” the agency will be monitoring site performance, conducting planned pauses for maintenance and making updates.
+The online form was only available for 30 minutes on December 30, another 30-minute window on December 31 and a two-hour window on January 1.

 “Users who go on-line during a temporary pause should check back at a later time to complete the form,” the Department of Education said.

-Note: CORRECTION: This story has been updated to reflect when the new FAFSA became available.